5 Ways to Beat CRM Project Failure27 Aug 2018

 From that statement, it may be fair to assume that a centralised database could be the answer.
 Somewhere where the data can be collected and stored all in one place.

 But, let’s challenge that and think about the bigger picture.
 What is the real problem here?

 “I need all of my data in one place, so that I can find exactly what I’m looking for in a quick and easy manner, thus reducing my chaos.”

-Now a simple and centralised database alone will not solve the problem, we need something more intelligent, something that not only holds the data but allows us to use it in a dynamic way.
-A failure to identify the real cause here, would have left the new system unfit for purpose from the moment it went live – identify the real problem or requirement to maximise the benefits.
+Now a simple and centralised database alone will not solve the problem.
+We need something more intelligent that not only holds the data but allows us to use it in a dynamic way.
+A failure to identify the real cause here would have left the new system unfit for purpose from the moment it went live.

 The Solution – Take additional time to work out what you really need!
 Ask deeper questions to prise out your specific requirements; not only will this help solve your problem, it means the suppliers you speak with will also be better equipped to help!